Capture of Columbia: Garrisoning the city

 Regardless of various efforts to tamp down on drunkenness, the number of drunk Union troops was increasing.
 Despite an order to destroy all liquor in the city, citizens and soldiers alike were understandably hesitant to destroy the valuable commodity.
 Brig.
 Gen. John E. Smith, 3rd Brigade, XV Corps, noting the free availability of alcohol, instead ordered his troops confined to camp rather than let them fraternize in the city.
 Other officers attempted to follow suit, but most were not as successful as Smith.
 Aside from procuring alcohol from the city, soldiers were also requisitioning foodstuffs from the locals, taking grain, livestock, and other supplies.
 Despite the looting, historian Lucas assesses the situation in the afternoon as fairly calm and typical.
 Even in the accounts of the Confederate locals, they acknowledge that the Union troops were at this point generally well behaved.

 Sherman returned to his headquarters and took a short rest before the Mayor approached him in the late afternoon.
 The Mayor informed him that a local lady, whom Sherman had known in his youth, wished to speak with Sherman.
 Sherman and the Mayor went to her residence and visited a bit.
 On the way back from her residence, Sherman sought to assuage the visibly anxious Mayor that the town would be kept safe.
 Sherman noted that some of the town would have to be destroyed as a matter of war, but that any destruction would be limited to machine shops, arsenals, foundries, and other industry involved in the war.
 At any rate, Sherman noted any such burning would not take place until at least the next day, and not before the winds died down.
 Sherman parted ways with the Mayor around 6 pm.

 Gen. Howard's late afternoon was focused on ensuring discipline.
-He ordered Col. Stone's troops rotated out of the Provost Guard, an action- historian Lucas considers drastic, and notes this was unprecedented in the Georgia and South Carolina campaigns.
+He ordered Col. Stone's troops rotated out of the Provost Guard, an action that historian Lucas considers drastic, and notes this was unprecedented in the Georgia and South Carolina campaigns.
 Despite this proactive effort, Lucas faults Gen. Howard for not acting earlier.
 At any rate, Howard's orders were very specific, and were passed down the chain of command to Bvt.
 Maj.
 Gen. Charles R. Woods, who became the new Provost Marshall.
 In turn, the orders to garrison the city were passed to his brother, Bvt.
 Brig.
 Gen. William B. Woods, commander of the First Brigade, First Division, XV Corps, which historians consider a sound decision.
 By the time William B. Wood received the order, his 4,500 men broke camp, and marched into the city to relieve Stone's men, some two hours had passed.